th2-net/remotehand/README.md

 Open,url
 ```

-Opens resource at <url>.
+Opens resource at `url`.

 ### Click
 ```
-#action,#wait,#locator,#matcher,#button,#xoffset,#yoffset,#modifiers
+#action,#wait,#locator,#matcher,#button,#xOffset,#yOffset,#modifiers
 Click,5,locator,matcher,mouse_button,10,10,"ctrl,shift"
 ```

-Optionally waits <wait> seconds for element specified by <matcher> and clicks on it with <button> ("left" by default).
-Element is found using <locator>.
+Optionally waits `wait` seconds for element specified by `matcher` and clicks on it with `button` ("left" by default).
+Element is found using `locator`.

-Optional <xoffset> and <yoffset> parameters define position from element top left corner to click on.
+Optional `xOffset` and `yOffset` parameters define position from element top left corner to click on.

-Optional <modifiers> parameter is expected to be enumeration of modifier keys, e.g.: "ctrl,shift,alt"
+Optional `modifiers` parameter is expected to be enumeration of modifier keys, e.g.: "ctrl,shift,alt".

-Possible values of <button>: left, right, middle, double.
+Possible values of `button`: "left", "right", "middle", "double".

 ### SetCheckbox